davidkim-wasabi/mysql-data-transfer/README.md

 Also, certain python modules will need to be installed.
 They are all listed at the top of each .py script.
 These are mostly libraries for s3 and MySQL.

+### Explanation
+The folders in the root directory `BA_Global` and `BA_Billing` are where the exported CSV data go.
+It is also where the `s3_upload.py` script looks to upload them to s3.

+The same-name folders *inside* `GDB_dbstarter` contain `CREATE TABLE` queries for ClickHouse, stored in .txt format.
+These are used to generate the GDB tables in ClickHouse, and were automatically generated with `mysql_connect.py`'s `--export-schemas` functionality.

 ## Usage
 `mysql_connect.py` is an all-purpose script that handles anything related to the MySQL database.
 Run the script with `-h` or `--help` for instructions.
 It has three main uses atm: